 In regards to extension, you want your shackle to stop short of pointing straight into the springs by a safe margin to ensure they can’t flip and lock up forward, or restrict extension.

-So I’d say your angle on extension looks ok, it would be fine if it was more vertical or even leaned back a little.
+It would be fine if it was more vertical or even leaned back a little.
 So from this point I’d be more interested in the ride height and compressed angles.
 I wouldn’t want to see more than 45degrees forward at full compressed.